CloudRiRi15/aws-bootcamp-cruddur-2023/journal/week0.md

 The startup company has spent the majority of their funding on hiring you for the next 6 months (but mostly spent the money on marketing and buying a really cool domain) and so you also need to ensure you keep the cloud provider costs as low as possible.

+[Margaret Valtierra](https://www.linkedin.com/in/margaretvaltierra/), who is an AWS Community Hero, used a beautiful concept (user personnas) to help us visualise the project scenario.
+I still see Tony talking to me in the conference room.😆

 ## Pre-Requisites Technologies and Set-up Instructions

 Before getting started with this Cloud Project BootCamp, you will need to have the following: